twistedPan/Generative_Computer_Graphics/README.md

     __Realization:__
-    Mic input can also be analyzed with fft.
+    Mic input can also be analysed with fft.

       ```javascript
       function setup() {